Tensile and compressive strain tuning of a Kondo lattice: Results and Discussion

 Next, we discuss the change of the electrical resistance of YbRh$_{2}$Si$_{2}$ with tensile and compressive strain along the [100] direction.
 As shown in Fig.~\ref{figure4}(a) the electrical resistance of YbRh$_{2}$Si$_{2}$ at 160 K shows a weakly linear dependence on uniaxial tensile and compressive strain, proving a full transmission of the applied strain to the crystal.
-It is worth to mention that crystals are prone to crack formation under tensile strain, which currently prevented us to get to even higher tensile strain values exceeding 0.13\%.
-The temperature dependence of the resistance between 105 and 160 K at these applied strains, in addition to the zero-strain curve, is displayed in Fig.~\ref{figure4}(b).
-As indicated by the arrows, $T_{\rm max}$ shows a pronounced shift towards higher values with increasing tensile strain, from 136 to 145~K for $\epsilon=0.13\%$.
+It is worth to mention that crystals are prone to crack formation under tensile strain, which currently prevents us from reaching tensile strain values exceeding 0.13\%.
+The temperature dependence of the resistance between 105 and 160 K at these applied strains, in addition to the zero-strain curve, is displayed in Fig.~\ref{figure4}(b). $T_{\rm max}$ shows a pronounced shift towards higher values with increasing tensile strain, from 136 to 145~K for $\epsilon=0.13\%$.
 A very similar shift is confirmed on two other crystals, as depicted in Fig.\ref{figure4}(c).
 Note, that the linear strain dependence of $T_{\rm max}$ only holds as long as the crystals are not yet cracked.
 Under compressive strain, $T_{\rm max}$ shifts towards low temperature from 136 to 124.5~K for $\epsilon=0.17\%$ and follows the same linear strain dependence in continuation with tensile strain as depicted in Fig.\ref{figure4}(c).

 From the above general consideration of Yb-based Kondo metals, such rapid increase of $T_{\rm max}$ towards high temperature under tensile strain suggests an expected enhancement of the Kondo interaction.
 It is also qualitatively consistent with the suppression of $T_{\rm max}$ and $T_{\rm K}$ in YbRh$_{2}$Si$_{2}$ with hydrostatic pressure~\cite{DIONICIO2005,PRLTokiwa}, as discussed below.